 Relationship counselling, or couples therapy, can help when a relationship is in crisis.

 Both partners talk in confidence to a counsellor or therapist.
 Together, they explore what has gone wrong in the relationship and how to change things for the better.
 It can help couples learn more about each other's needs and to communicate better.

-Ideally, both partners should attend but they can still help if just one person attends.
+Both partners should attend, but they can still help if just 1 person attends.

-Group therapy helps you find solutions to your problems by exploring them with other people and a therapist.
+Group therapy helps you find solutions to your problems by talking about them with other people and a therapist.

 It's useful for people who share a common problem to get support and advice from each other.

 Some people find that group therapy suits them better than individual therapy.